HMS Volage (1825): Service

 Volage served as the lead ship in the Aden Expedition due to her being the largest and best armed of the ships assembled.

 In 1831, Volage was docked in Rio de Janeiro (at the time capital of the Empire of Brazil) alongside HMS Warspite.
-Volage was the vessel that took Dom Pedro I, who had just abdicated the Brazilian throne, to Portugal, in order to face his brother Dom Miguel in the context of the ongoing Portuguese Civil War of 1828–1834.
+Volage was the vessel that took Emperor Pedro I, who had just abdicated the Brazilian throne, to Portugal, in order to face his brother King Miguel in the context of the ongoing Portuguese Civil War of 1828–1834.

 Volage fought in the Battle of Chuenpi during the First Opium War under the command of Captain Henry Smith.
 In 1847 she was converted into a survey ship, being commanded by Thomas Graves among others.
 Volage was deployed to the Baltic during the Crimean War.

 Volage was converted into a powder barge at Sheerness Dockyard in March–June 1855, but was recommissioned for service as a storeship for the Baltic later that year.
 She was loaned to the War Department as a powder depot in the River Medway on 19 October 1864 and was briefly returned to Admiralty control on 10 February 1871 before being loaned as a floating depot for gun cotton at Upnor on 19 September.
 Scrapping of the ship was completed at Chatham Dockyard on 12 December 1874.